haugene/docker-transmission-openvpn/docs/supported-providers.md

 We have split the .ovpn configs out to a separate repository at:
 [https://github.com/haugene/vpn-configs-contrib](https://github.com/haugene/vpn-configs-contrib).

-All static configs that has to be manually updated will live there and be pulled on container startup.
+All static configs that have to be manually updated will live there and be pulled on container startup.
 We will try to set up a CODEOWNERS scheme and ask for more help from the community to keep them up to date.

 Some providers are still provided from the core project and those are the one that have implemented